 |CJ798||Research Project Capstone||3|

-Students also choose five other courses from the Emergency & Crisis Management, Homeland Security & Global Justice or Violence Prevention & Advocacy concentrations and/or elective courses
+Students also choose five other courses to fulfill the electives.
+Three of the electives must be courses from the Emergency & Crisis Management, Homeland Security & Global Justice or Violence Prevention & Advocacy concentrations.
+Two of the electives may be additional Criminal Justice courses or approved Communication or Management courses listed below:

 Lasell's Criminal Justice graduate degree program offers three concentrations: Emergency and Crisis Management, Homeland Security and Global Justice, Violence Prevention and Advocacy, and Criminal Justice: Self-Designed Option.